-Act immediately.
 If you car is damaged by another driver, you have a chance of collecting compensation from the offending driver's insurance company to offset diminished value.
 Contact your insurance company and the other driver's insurance company directly after the accident.
 File your claim for repairs as you would normally.

 Compare the appraiser's price with the current value of the car according to a source such as the Kelley Blue Book or NADA Used Car Guide.
 Because of the repaired damage, your car's actual value will probably be significantly lower than the list price.

 Contact the insurance agent who sold you your policy.
 Relay your findings about your car's potential and actual value.
 Some agents, especially independent agents, will help you fight for a diminished value check.
 In the best case scenario, your agent will negotiate the compensation for you.

 Clearly state that this diminution was not your fault, but the fault of the driver covered by the insurance company in question.
 Follow your letter with a phone call to the adjuster.
 Restate your points orally.
 Make the adjuster justify her reasoning if she offers you a lower figure.
 Take notes on her points and address each one, explaining why you feel you're entitled to the full compensation for diminished value.
 Accent your argument with sparing emotional examples such as any medical problems you suffered as a result of the accident.

 If your request is denied, follow up with another phone call.
 Propose a figure in between your original figure and the lower figure if the adjuster tries to talk you down again.
 In most cases, you'll meet in the middle.
 Get in touch with your state insurance commissioner if the insurance company refuses to budge.
 Explain the situation to the commissioner's office and ask if they will contact the insurance company on your behalf.

-Enlist the help of a diminished value claims authority.
+You can enlist the help of a diminished value claims authority.
 For a fee, these companies specialize in getting you your diminished value check.
 Once you hand the case over to a claims authority, they'll do the negotiating.
 If necessary, take the offending driver's insurance company to small claims court as a last resort, using your expert as a witness.vMake sure you can prove the worth of your vehicle before the accident compared to the worth of you vehicle after the accident.